R352 (South Africa)

 The R352 is a Regional Route in South Africa that connects Dimbaza with Tsomo via Stutterheim.

-Its south-western terminus is the R63 at Dimbaza.
+Its south-western terminus is a junction with the R63 at Dimbaza.
 From there, it heads north to Keiskammahoek.
 The route then heads east-north-east to Stutterheim, where it crosses the N6.
-It then runs north-east to Tsomo where it ends at the R409.
+It then runs north-east to cross the Great Kei River at the Gaikaford Bridge and reach Tsomo, where it ends at a junction with the R409.